flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 The **Memory Flow Controller** (MFC) is the block that interconnects the core with the rest of Cell, this is equivalent to the PowerPC Processor Storage Subsystem (PPSS) in the PPE.
 The MFC's main job is to move data between SPU's local memory and Cell's main memory and keep the SPU in sync with its neighbours.

-To perform its duties, The MFC embeds a **DMA controller** to handle communication between the EIB and the SPU's local memory.
+To perform its duties, the MFC embeds a **DMA controller** to handle communication between the EIB and the SPU's local memory.
 Furthermore, the MFC houses another component called **Synergistic Bus Interface** (SBI) that sits between the EIB bus and the DMA controller.
 It's a very complex piece of circuitry to summarise, but it basically interprets commands and data received from outside and signals the internal units of the SPE.
-As the front door to Cell, the SBI operates in two modes: bus master (where the SPE is adapted to requests data from outside) or bus slave (where the SPE is set to receive orders from outside).
+As the front door to Cell, the SBI operates in two modes: bus master (where the SPE is adapted to request data from outside) or bus slave (where the SPE is set to receive orders from outside).

 As a curious fact, considering the limit of EIB packets (up to 128-bit long), the MFC's Direct Memory Access block can only move up to 16 KB of data per cycle, otherwise, the EIB throws a 'Bus Error' exception during execution [@cpu-hpc, p.
 4].